-The unaudited pro forma balance sheet information as of September 30, 2014 assumes that the completion of this offering had occurred as of September 30, 2014 and includes all shares of common stock issued in this offering and any related net proceeds, and excludes any proceeds or shares of our common stock issuable upon exercise of the underwriters' over-allotment option.
+The pro forma information is illustrative only.
+The unaudited pro forma balance sheet information as of September 30, 2014 assumes that the completion of this offering had occurred as of September 30, 2014 and includes all shares of common stock and warrants to purchase common stock issued in this offering and any related net proceeds, and excludes any proceeds or shares of our common stock or warrants to purchase common stock issuable upon exercise of the underwriters' over-allotment option.